jruns/disable-ai/README.md

 ## Search Engine Support

 ### DuckDuckGo
-We disable DuckDuckGo's AI Assist by adding the `assist=false` parameter to all DuckDuckGo search URLs.
+We disable DuckDuckGo's AI Assist by adding the `assist=false` and `kbe=0` url parameter to all DuckDuckGo search URLs.
 This tells DuckDuckGo to disable the AI Assist feature.
+We also turn off Duck.ai Chat by adding the `kbg=-1` url parameter.
+And we disable instant answers by adding the `kz=1` url parameter.

+We add these parameters to the DuckDuckGo homepage and all search pages.

 ### Google
 We disable Google's AI Overview by adding the `udm=14` parameter to all Google search URLs.
 This tells Google to switch to their 'Web' view which is a stripped down results page without AI Overviews or interactive cards.